VOMPECCC: A Modular Completion Framework for Emacs

 Corfu's defining architectural choice mirrors Vertico's: it hooks into Emacs's built-in completion-in-region mechanism rather than inventing its own backend system.
 Any mode that provides a completion-at-point-function (Eglot, Tree-sitter, elisp-mode, etc.) works with Corfu automatically.
 Any completion-style (basic, partial-completion, orderless) can be used for filtering.

-This is the fundamental difference from Company, the incumbent in-buffer completion framework11.
+This is the fundamental difference from Company, the incumbent in-buffer completion framework10.
 Company uses its own proprietary company-backends API.
 Company backends don't work with completion-at-point, and Capfs don't work with Company (without an adapter).
+Anecdotally, I've had many wrestling matches with Company and always found it incredibly difficult to set up properly.
 Corfu eliminates this split.
-Doom Emacs recognized this: Company is now deprecated in Doom in favor of Corfu, with plans to remove it post-v312.
+Doom Emacs recognized this: Company is now deprecated in Doom in favor of Corfu, with plans to remove it post-v311.

 Aspect Company Corfu